 For more information about our PhD programmes, funding opportunities, and how to apply, please see here.

 I am the Interdisciplinary member of the Sociology Panel (UoA 21) for the 2021 Research Excellence Framework.

 I am a member of the ESRC Core group advising on next steps following the 2017 Longitudinal Studies Review.

 Since March 2018 I have been a member of the standing panel of FNR's ATTRACT Programme: www.fnr.lu/afattract.

 I am a member of the Advisory Board for the project: 'Secondary education and social change in the UK since 1945'

 Membership of professional organisations:

 My role at the University of Exeter is 60% FTE to allow me time for non-executive and voluntary roles.
+I currently volunteer with the Okehampton Foodbank.
 My personal/domestic website is: www.edgeofthemoor.org and Twitter feed is @edgeofthemoor